JNCIA Reference Guide

-Last Updated: 3/17/26 Table of Contents Networking Fundamentals Junos OS Fundamentals User Interfaces Configuration Basics Operational Monitoring and Maintenance Routing Fundamentals Routing Policy and Firewall Filters Glossary Networking Fundamentals Function of routers and switches Routers use l3 information to forward packets between networks Switches use l2 info to forward packets on the lan Ethernet networks Major concept here is Mac addresses Physical address made up of 48 bits and displayed using hexadecimal format Broadcast address is ffff.ffff.ffff Uses mac addresses to forward ethernet frame Ethernet header + trailing checksum ...
+Last Updated: 3/17/26 Note to Test Takers: This document is a Summary Reference, not a replacement for a comprehensive course and hands on experience in a lab.
+I recommend the CBT Nuggets course because Knox is great at explaining networking concepts with the right amount of enthusiasm.
+Table of Contents Networking Fundamentals Junos OS Fundamentals User Interfaces Configuration Basics Operational Monitoring and Maintenance Routing Fundamentals Routing Policy and Firewall Filters Glossary Lab Recommendations Networking Fundamentals The OSI Model Where it all starts and I’m not sure if its really covered in the JNCIA exam.
+This is an industry standard crafted back in the 1970s.
+The model has seven layers from physical up through application.
+The really important bit is the breakdown of the lower layers as you will see L1, L2, L3, L4 all over the place.
+These are logical separations of the networking stack L1 - Physical layer - Think cabling and electrical or photonic pulses on said cabling L2 - Data-link layer - Think frames, ethernet, and mac addresses L3 - Network layer - Packets, IPs, and routing L4 - Transport layer - Segments, TCP/UDP, and SYN+ACKs Function of routers and switches Routers use L3 information to forward packets between networks Switches use L2 info to forward packets on the lan Ethernet networks Major concept here is Mac addresses Physical address made up of 48 bits and displayed using hexadecimal format Broadcast address is ffff.ffff.ffff Uses mac addresses to forward ethernet frame Ethernet header + trailing checksum ...

 Broadcom Switch Chipset Families